completed

 “The EET team took the time to engage in dialogue with us and to understand what makes us tick and what we can offer.
 We were able to properly explore the areas of overlapping interest and discuss how their funding could add value, maximise impact over time and support the dissemination of learning.”

-Bridget Holligan, Director of Education and Engagement, Science Oxford Centre
+Bridget Holligan, Director of Education and Engagement for the Science Oxford Centre between 2014 – 2024

 Science is for everyone